Preparing a pomegranate

 I never really noticed this lunacy prior to having a child.
 I was always over the road before the red man got another look in; however, my slow coach five year old can sometimes cause us to be still crossing when the green man skedaddles.
 And quite a number of fuckwits start revving their engine, or even go round us, as their lights go to amber.
 How much time are you saving as you sacrifice your right to be left behind after the cull I have been planning?
 Five seconds?
 Ten seconds max, surely?
 Perhaps a minute then, once you’ve done that at six pelican crossings, burning rubber past small children, the elderly and the disabled.
 Bonkers.

-Food packaging.
 Comedian Rhod Gilbert talks at length about this in a hilarious bit of stand up and he is right about it being ridiculous.
 It is such a waste too and it forces the customer into buying needless packaging, a lot of which is not even recyclable.
 Is it that difficult to buy two loose potatoes, rather than the two in plastic?
 Not that the customer is always right, of course.
-I have seen people putting a single onion in a small plastic bag.
+I have seen people putting a single onion in a small plastic bag; I have seen people putting a purchased felt bag into a plastic bag at the checkout.
 Seriously, get a grip and take some responsibility for keeping this world half-decent.